Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/restrict-binding-resolution-to-device.md

-# Restrict bindings to specific devices
+# Restrict binding resolution to specific devices

 By default, actions [resolve their bindings](./binding-resolution.md) against all devices present that the Input System is aware of (that is, those listed in [`InputSystem.devices`](../api/UnityEngine.InputSystem.InputSystem.html#UnityEngine_InputSystem_InputSystem_devices)).
 For example, if there are two gamepads connected, a binding to `<Gamepad>/buttonSouth` picks up both gamepads and allows the action to be performed from either gamepad.